-The second edition of the Davis Cup by Rakuten Finals will once again see Spain and Russia face off in the group stage, this time in Group A with Ecuador completing the line-up.
-Only one of the three teams will make it straight to the quarter-finals and reigning champions Spain will be put to the test against the impressive new generation of Russian players.
+The second edition of the Davis Cup by Rakuten Finals will once again see Spain and RTF face off in the group stage, this time in Group A with Ecuador completing the line-up.
+Only one of the three teams will progress directly to the quarter-finals and reigning champions Spain will be put to the test against the impressive new generation of Russian players.

-Russia has three players among the world’s top-16 and all are under 25 years old.
-This is the promising team that dreams of lifting the trophy for Russia for the first time since 2006.
-Marat Safin, Yevgeny Kafelnikov and Mikhail Youznhy have now been succeeded by Daniil Medvedev (5), Andrey Rublev (12) and Karen Khachanov (16) – three fearsome rivals that any player would want to avoid.
+RTF has four players among the world’s top 100 and three are under 25 years old.
+This is the promising team that dreams of lifting the trophy for the first time since 2006.
+Marat Safin, Yevgeny Kafelnikov and Mikhail Youznhy have now been succeeded by Daniil Medvedev, Andrey Rublev, Aslan Karatsev and Karen Khachanov – four fearsome rivals that any player would want to avoid.

 Spain, for the second year, had to watch the Russians drawn into their group.
 Sergi Bruguera's team will begin the defence of their title with a tough and exciting test.